jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 .. background on flow

 Flow cytometry (FCM) has become an integral tool in immunology and biology due to the ability of FCM to measure cell properties at the single cell level for thousands to millions of cells in a high throughput manner.
-In FCM, cells are typically labeled with monoclonal antibodies to cell surface or intracellular proteins.
+In FCM, cells are typically labeled with monoclonal antibodies, molecules that bond only to a specific regions of a protein.
+These monoclonal antibodies are specific for cell surface or intracellular proteins.
 The monoclonal antibodies are conjugated to different fluorochromes that emit specific wavelengths of light when excited by lasers.
 These cells are then streamed single file via a capillary tube where they may be excited by multiple lasers.
 Cells scatter the laser light in different ways depending on their size and granularity, and excited fluorochromes emit light of characteristic wavelengths.
 Scattered light is recorded in forward and side scatter detectors, and specific fluorescent emission light is recorded into separate channels.
 Since each fluorescent dye is attached to specific cell markers by monoclonal antibodies, the intensity of emitted light is a measure of the number of bound antibodies of that specificity [Herzenberg2006]_ .
-The data recorded for each cell is known as an event, although events may sometimes also represent cell debris or clumps.
+Using multiple monoclonal antibodies specific to different cell surface markers or intracellular proteins, different types of cells can be differentiated from each other.
+The data recorded for each cell is known as an event, although events may sometimes also represent cell debris or clumps of cells and debris.
 Modern instruments can resolve about a dozen fluorescent emissions simultaneously and hence measure the levels of a dozen different markers per cell - further increase in resolution is limited by the spectral overlap (spillover) between fluorescent dyes.
+With careful planning panels of seventeen colors are possible [Perfetto2004]_.

 .. traditional gating based analysis and other tools
 .. ie the why of fcm